TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 ================

-As already mentioned above, most of the security issues have been discovered in TYPO3 extensions, not in the TYPO3 core.
+As already mentioned above, most of the security issues have been discovered in TYPO3 extensions, not in the TYPO3 Core .
 Due to the fact that everybody can publish an extension in the TYPO3 repository, you never know how savvy and experienced the programmer is and how the code was developed from a security perspective.